Robert Reiner (businessman): The American machine embroidery industry

 The canton of St. Gallen, in eastern Switzerland, was once considered to be the embroidery center of the world.
 Many embroidery and embroidery machine innovations took place in Switzerland and in Saxony Germany, near Plauen.
 Plauen was an important center for machine lace.
 Saurer in Arbon, and VOMAG in Plauen became two of the largest developers and manufacturers of early embroidery machines.
 Each had a foundry and machine shops necessary to produce the hundreds of components used in the machines.

 The first half of the twentieth century saw great advancements in machine technology including mass production, interchangeable parts, and electrification.
 Embroidery machines evolved quickly - from manual hand machines to the fully automated schiffli machines.
 Embroidery machines enabled the mass production of embroidery and lace, once considered a luxury item.
 U.S. demand for embroidery increased after the Civil War ended in 1865.
 Switzerland met much of this demand.
 The first and second world wars had a profound effect on the European embroidery industry and economy.
-The European embroidery industry collapsed during WW1.
-VOMAG and the city of Plauen were destroyed by bombing during WW2.
+The European embroidery industry collapsed during World War I. VOMAG and the city of Plauen were destroyed by bombing during World War II.

 Meanwhile, a third center for machine embroidery, North Hudson, New Jersey emerged at the beginning of the twentieth century.
 Located on the west bank of the Hudson River, opposite New York City.
 Hudson County was close to the American market, e.g. New York City's garment district, textile manufacturing, and was a hub for both domestic and international transportation.

 Reiner's Business

 A photo taken circa 1903 shows an advertisement for the Robert Reiner Importing Company on the side of a horse-drawn wagon.
 This would have been typical of the technology at that time.
 But, this would quickly change.
 Many Swiss and Germans immigrated to Hudson County at the beginning of the century, and helped to build the industry there.
 They brought knowledge of the machines, and the methods that were necessary to produce embroidery and lace.
-Ancillary businesses that supplied fabrics, thread, embroidery designs, “punching” or translating of designs to Jacquard punch tapes, dying, chemical lace etching, and bleaching of so-called "white goods" also developed in NJ.
+Ancillary businesses that supplied fabrics, thread, embroidery designs, "punching" or translating of designs to Jacquard punch tapes, dying, chemical lace etching, and bleaching of so-called "white goods" also developed in New Jersey.
 This network of interdependent businesses mirrored the industries in Switzerland and Germany.

-Reiner's connection to VOMAG enabled him to become the sole importer of their machines The machines were manufactured in Germany at the VOMAG factory and then assembled in NJ.
-Reiner imported semi automated schiffli machines which used a pantograph as well as fully automated schiffli machines which were programmed using a Jacquard punch card reader.
+Reiner's connection to VOMAG enabled him to become the sole importer of their machines The machines were manufactured in Germany at the VOMAG factory and then assembled in New Jersey.
+Reiner imported semi-automated schiffli machines which used a pantograph as well as fully automated schiffli machines which were programmed using a Jacquard punch card reader.
 He also imported punching machines which were used to encode the design onto the schiffli punch cards.
 The 1917 advertisement at right shows 10 and 15 meter schiffli embroidery machines.
 Fifteen meter machines were state of the art at that time.